-A 42 to 84-day trauma-informed ‘live-in’ addiction treatment program for men.
+A 27 day trauma-informed ‘live-in’ addiction treatment program for men.

-Established in 1975, Halton Recovery House is a 21-bed ‘live-in’ addiction treatment program.
-Using an evidence-based and gender-responsive curriculum that is trauma-informed, this holistic 42 to 84-day program provides an ‘abstinence-based’ approach to recovery; in a rural home-like setting, which offers the safety, serenity and support men need to begin their healing journey.
+Established in 1975, Halton Recovery House is ‘live-in’ addiction treatment program.
+Using an evidence-based and gender-responsive curriculum that is trauma-informed, this holistic 27 day program provides an ‘abstinence-based’ approach to recovery; in a rural home-like setting, which offers the safety, serenity and support men need to begin their healing journey.
 Our uniquely qualified and dedicated professional staff team – many of whom are also in recovery, deliver comprehensive services, which recognize men’s individual needs, situations and experiences.
 A physician, specializing in addiction and mental health visits on-site every week to tend to the often complex health needs of our ‘live in’ program participants.